 When you think of sports at the University of North Carolina Chapel Hill, basketball might come to mind.
 After all, not every school can boast six NCAA National Championship wins.
 UNC student athletes compete in more than 25 varsity sports – and now a new digital sport is being added to the mix.
-Working with UNC Housing, Clark Nexsen and Troy Hutchins finished UNC’s first esports facility in March 2021.
+Working with UNC Housing, Clark Nexsen and Hutchins finished UNC’s first esports facility in March 2020.
 Carolina Gaming will have a grand opening this fall to announce full use of their new Carolina Gaming Arena on the campus of UNC Chapel Hill.

 Esports is growing quickly in popularity, with many individual or multi-player video gaming arenas being created across the US.
 There are esports facilities for professional gamers, with potential earnings in the millions of dollars.
 To support this career, universities are including gaming arenas in their programs – a significant incentive particularly for students with a STEM focus.
 High schools are also getting in on the action with leagues of their own, and opportunities for scholarships at the university level.

 “Gaming is more than just playing a game for stress release.
 There is a massive industry.
 Programs are now being molded around the other things beyond gaming itself: management, production, and marketing,” said Lee Hyde, director at UNC ResNet.